Sebastian Duterte

-Sebastian Zimmerman Duterte (/dəˈtɜːrteɪ/, /tl/; born November 3, 1987) is a Filipino businessman and politician who has served as the acting mayor of Davao City since 2025, a role he held in his own right as the 22nd mayor from 2022 to 2025.
-He is concurrently the vice mayor of Davao, having served since 2025 and previously from 2019 to 2022.
+Sebastian "Baste" Zimmerman Duterte (/dəˈtɜːrteɪ/, /tl/; born November 3, 1987) is a Filipino politician who has served as the 22nd mayor of Davao City since 2022.
+Following the 2025 elections, which he initially won as vice mayor, he served as acting mayor until officially assuming the post permanently in 2026.
+He previously served as the vice mayor of Davao City from 2019 to 2022.

-The youngest son of the 16th president and Davao City Mayor Rodrigo Duterte and his former wife Elizabeth Zimmerman, Duterte entered politics in 2019, having ran for vice mayor unopposed.
+The youngest son of the 16th president and former Davao City Mayor Rodrigo Duterte and his former wife Elizabeth Zimmerman, Duterte had initially expressed no interest in politics prior to his father becoming president in 2016.
+He later entered politics in 2019, having run for vice mayor unopposed.
 After his sister Sara, then the mayor of Davao, ran for vice president, he substituted for her in that year's election, winning in a landslide.
 After his father sought a return to the city's mayoralty, he ran as his running mate and won.
-As his father remains detained at The Hague, the Department of the Interior and Local Government (DILG) has designated him as acting mayor.
+Due to the continued detention of his father at The Hague and subsequent inability to take the oath of office, the Department of the Interior and Local Government (DILG) designated him as acting mayor.
+On January 23, 2026, Duterte officially became the permanent mayor.

+In mid-2025, Duterte became the acting president of the Partido Demokratiko Pilipino party, succeeding Senator Robin Padilla, and was later appointed to the position in April 2026.
+Duterte has been embroiled in various controversies as mayor, including his failure to curb the deadly floods in Davao city despite the 13,917 flood control projects and a ₱51 billion fund for the city's 1st district alone, the largest in the country, provided to him and other elected members of his family by the national government.

+The illegal drug trade also expanded in Davao city during his term, while he is criticized for his absenteeism especially during the height of calamities and other crisis, where he was previously seen partying in Europe.

 Early life and education

 Duterte was born on November 3, 1987, in Davao City.
-He is the youngest son of 16th President Rodrigo Duterte and Elizabeth Zimmerman, a Filipina flight-attendant of Filipino and German American descent.
+He is the youngest son of 16th President Rodrigo Roa Duterte and Elizabeth Zimmerman, a Filipina flight-attendant of Filipino and German American descent.
 His brother, Paolo, is the incumbent representative of Davao City's first district, and his sister Sara is incumbent vice president.

 Duterte obtained his high school diploma at San Beda College in Manila.
 He took up legal management at the same college for a year before moving back to Davao, where he took up political science at Ateneo de Davao University.

 He was initially offered by his father to run for Davao City councilor in 2013 and representative in 2016, but he declined.